 All Medigap companies have rate increases from year to year.
 Choosing a carrier that has reasonable and steady increases is what you want.
 Avoid carriers whose rate jumps significantly after the first year.
 If you find that Medicare Supplement Plans in Ohio are out of your budget range, then look into Medicare Advantage plans in Ohio.

 Medicare Advantage Plans in Ohio

-These plan often include a Part D drug card.
+These plans often include a Part D drug card.
 You can use the same ID card at the doctor or pharmacy.
 Premiums are lower than Medicare Supplement plans in Ohio, but you pay more copays for services on the back end as you go along.
-Some plans include extra like routine dental or vision benefits.
+Some plans include extras like routine dental or vision benefits.

 If you like the idea of Medicare Advantage Plans in Ohio, our team can help you with a list of plans in your county.